 - In 2015, The Every Student Succeeds Act (ESSA) was signed into law reauthorizing the 50-year-old Elementary and Secondary Education Act (ESEA).
 The new law focuses on fully preparing all students for success in college and careers.

 Level of Financial Support

-In school year 2012-13, the system absorbed a 5.2% cut in funds due to the so-called “sequestration.”
+The Title I appropriation for school year 2016-17 was approximately $14.4 billion.
+In school year 2012-13, the system absorbed a 5.2% cut in funds due to the so-called "sequestration."
 In school year 2013-14, the National Education Association (NEA) put the estimate of reaching all eligible children at $45 billion.
 The current $14.4 billion appropriation is woefully short of that.

 Elementary and Secondary Education Act of 1965. (n.d.).
 Retrieved April 30, 2014, from Scribd website: http://www.scribd.com/doc/49149656/Elementary-and-Secondary-Education-Act-of-1965